huggingface/hub-docs/docs/hub/model-cards-components.md

 ### How to use it?

-1. Update your Model Card [widget metadata](/docs/hub/models-widgets-examples#text-to-image) to add the medias you want to showcase.
+1. Update your Model Card [widget metadata](/docs/hub/models-widgets-examples#text-to-image) to add the media you want to showcase.

 ```yaml
 widget: